Golden Apple: Roper teacher making connections

-The 10/11 Golden Apple Award is sponsored by Doane University College of Education
+Sponsored - The following content is created on behalf of Doane University and does not reflect the opinions of Gray Media or its editorial staff.
+To learn more about Doane University, visit https://www.doane.edu/college-of-education.

 LINCOLN, Neb.
 (KOLN) - On the last Wednesday of every month, we like to shine the 10/11 spotlight on terrific teachers who make their schools proud.
-This month’s Golden Apple award goes to an elementary school teacher who made a lasting impact on a little girl.
+The November 2022 Golden Apple award goes to an elementary school teacher who made a lasting impact on a little girl.

 Many of us remember a teacher who touched our lives for the better.
 For Cynia Jackson-Nguyen, that teacher is Samone Tate.